YuJuncen/brie-bench/README.md

 Each component should do several cases (steps) with this workload, as described below.

+The `input` could be specified by `--workload-storage` directly, or just provide `--workload-name` to let the framework deriving where the workload is.

 #### BR

 Input: a BR backup instance.